tharsheblows/mjj-plugin-starter/README.md

 4. Run npm install in the same place.
 5. Run npm run build in the same place.

 At this point, the sample block should work.
 It's named "MJJ Plugin Starter Click Game" or somesuch.
 You should go ahead and add it to a post to test that this is working out of the box.
+There is also a server side rendered block called "MJJ Plugin Starter Useless Div" which is a pointless div but you can change the background colour.
+Ok, if you've tried those then continue.

 6. Rename everything else, I don't have a script for that to easily do at the moment.
 7. To start development, make a post that you'll use for testing your block and save it.
 Make a note of those urls.